 On March 15, 2000, the DEQ Heating Oil Tank Program began licensing companies to certify that heating oil tank decommissionings and cleanups were protective of human health and the environment.

-Between March 15, 2000 and Dec.
-31, 2011, DEQ received 23,516 notifications of leaking HOTs and 21,838 have been certified as cleanups completed.
-One reason why some HOT projects are not certified is because the cleanup is more complex.
+HOT cleanup projects can be very complex.
 Examples of these complex sites include but are not limited to the following:

 - Where significant releases to soil cannot be removed to Oregon cleanup criteria due to large volumes;